eltoroit/eltoroit.github.io/docs/_posts/2021-03-14-Initializing-RPI.md

 # Prepare The Hardware

-Before you begin, let’s get some stuff ready.
+Before you begin, let's get some stuff ready.
 You will need:

 - Raspberry Pi computer
 - MicroSD memory card (minimum 16GB)
 - A computer to download the O/S and write to the Micro SD memory card.
-We will call this the “main computer.”
+We will call this the "main computer."
   HDMI monitor, USB keyboard and mouse.
 This will just be used for the setup because we won’t need them once we configure SSH.

 # Initialize The SD Card

-1. Go to <a href="https://www.raspberrypi.org/software" target="_blank">https://www.raspberrypi.org/software</a> and download the **Raspberry Pi Imager** for your operating system.
+1. Go to [https://www.raspberrypi.org/software](https://www.raspberrypi.org/software) https://www.raspberrypi.org/software and download the **Raspberry Pi Imager** for your operating system.
 2. Following the screens, choose the Raspberry Pi OS.
 For this, we will select the default “**Raspberry Pi OS (32-bit).**”
 3. Click CRTL + SHIFT + X to open the advanced options
    - Enable SSH and set the password authentication